As one of the most creative cities in the world, Vancouver is home to thousands of world-leading Film, TV, VFX, Animation, and Video Game companies

 Vancouver is recognized for its wide talent pool, proximity to other global creative hubs, solid industry infrastructure, competitive tax credits, and ability to attract and cultivate top tier talent.

 So what is DE&I anyways?
-It is a term used to describe one collective, impactful industry that includes various screen-based sectors such as, Visual Effects (VFX) & Animation, Film & TV Production, Games Development, Spatial Computing and other Interactive Media who rely on similar infrastructure, talent and technology to create quality content.
+It is a term used to describe one collective, impactful industry that includes various screen-based sectors such as, Visual Effects (VFX) & Animation, Film & TV Production, Video Game Development, VR and other Interactive Media who rely on similar infrastructure, talent and technology to create quality content.

 - Vancouver’s DE&I industry includes close to 1,000 businesses.
 The industry generates more than 40,000 jobs in Vancouver, contributing billions in direct GDP to the city’s economy.